History of cotton: East India Company

-Cotton's rise to global importance came about as a result of the cultural transformation of Europe and Britain's trading empire.
+Cotton's rise to importance in Europe came about as a result of the cultural transformation of Europe and Britain's trading empire.
 Calico and chintz, types of cotton fabrics, became popular in Europe, and by 1664 the East India Company was importing a quarter of a million pieces into Britain.
 By the 18th century, the middle class had become more concerned with cleanliness and fashion, and there was a demand for easily washable and colourful fabric.
 Wool continued to dominate the European markets, but cotton prints were introduced to Britain by the East India Company in the 1690s.
 Imports of calicoes, cheap cotton fabrics from Kozhikode, then known as Calicut, in India, found a mass market among the poor.
 By 1721 these calicoes threatened British manufacturers, and Parliament passed the Calico Act that banned calicoes for clothing or domestic purposes.
 In 1774 the act was repealed with the invention of machines that allowed for British manufacturers to compete with Eastern fabrics.